Maxim-Mazurok/vader-sentiment-cpython/README.md

 [vader-sentiment](https://www.npmjs.com/package/vader-sentiment) is outdated and doesn't support emoji - vital element of comments nowadays.

+Also, spawning python process from nodejs is slow.
+This module can analyze ~60,000 strings per second by re-using the same python instance, and doesn't leak memory.

 ## Getting Started for dev

 1. Run `nvm i`